Turborepo

-Unlike internal packages, external packages can be deployed to npm (opens in a new tab) and used locally.
-In this guide, we'll bundle a package to both ECMAScript modules (opens in a new tab) (esm) and CommonJS modules (opens in a new tab) (cjs), the most commonly used formats on npm.
+Unlike Internal Packages, external packages can be deployed to npm and used locally.
+In this guide, we'll bundle a package to both ECMAScript modules (esm) and CommonJS modules (cjs), the most commonly used formats on npm.

 Setting up a build script